freedomofpress/ansible-role-grsecurity/README.md

 # for the deb file is the same.
 If you want to reinstall the same kernel version,
 # for example while developing a new kernel config, set this to true.
 grsecurity_install_force_install: false

+# If the target host is remote, assume that rebooting is desired, but don't
+# reboot if we're installing on localhost.
+grsecurity_install_reboot: "{{ false if ansible_connection == 'local' else true }}"
 ```

 ## Further reading